wp-plugins/zotpress/readme.txt

 = Shortcode Parameters: =
 Here's a list of parameters you can use to display projects in different ways:

-* api_user_id: display a list of citations from a particular user or group.
+* `api_user_id` display a list of citations from a particular user or group.
-* nickname: display a list of citations by a particular nickname.
+* `nickname` display a list of citations by a particular nickname.
-* author: display a list of citations from a particular author.
+* `author` display a list of citations from a particular author.
 Format as follows: "Firstname+Lastname", e.g. "Carl+Sagan".
 Note: "C. Sagan", "C Sagan", "Carl E. Sagan", "Carl E Sagan" and "Carl Edward Sagan" are not the same as "Carl Sagan".
+* `year` display a list of citations from a particular year.
+Format as follows: "2009".
+Note: You can display by Author and Year together!
-* data_type: display a list of a particular data type.
+* `data_type` display a list of a particular data type.
 Options: items [default], tags, collections
-* collection_id: id of the collection to draw citations from.
+* `collection_id` id of the collection to draw citations from.
-* item_key: item key for a single item.
+* `item_key` item key for a single item.
-* tag_name: name of the tag to draw citations from.
+* `tag_name` name of the tag to draw citations from.
 Note: make sure you replace all spaces with a + sign, e.g. the tag "electric fish" becomes "electric+fish".
-* content: format of citation display.
+* `content` format of citation display.
 Options: html, bib [default]
-* style: citation style.
+* `style` citation style.
 Options: chicago-note-bibliography, harvard1, mhra, mla, nature, vancouver, apsa, asa, apa [default].
 Note: Support for more styles coming; see Zotero Style Repository for details.
-* order: order by a certain field.
+* `order` order by a certain field.
 Options: itemType, language, conferenceName, volume, issue, place, publisher, date, series, seriesTitle, dateModified, dateAdded [default].
 Potentially many more; see Zotero Data Model.
-* sort: sort direction of the order field.
+* `sort` sort direction of the order field.
 Options: asc, desc [default]
-* limit: limit the item list to a certain amount.
+* `limit` limit the item list to a certain amount.
 Options: numbers between 1-99 [default: 50]
-* image: whether or not to display the citation's image, if there is one.
+* `image` whether or not to display the citation's image, if there is one.
 Options: yes, no [default]
+* `download` whether or not to display the citation's download URL, if there is one.
+Options: yes, no [default]
+* `curl` force cURL Options: yes [default], no

 = An Example =
 An example of the shortcode using parameters is: